What is there to know about food in Turkey? It’s the land of kebabs and baklava!

-While that is absolutely true that kebab is literally everywhere in Turkey and baklava is a very popular dessert indeed, there are also different variants of those and also some more uncommon foods in Turkey you should definitely seek to savor.
+While that is true that kebab is literally everywhere in Turkey and baklava is a very popular dessert indeed, there are also different variants of those and also some more uncommon foods in Turkey you should seek to savor.

 One thing is for sure – Turkey has both awesome main meals and delightful desserts.

 Let’s dive into the amazing Turkish cuisine.

 Kokoreç is animal intestines (mostly lamb, sometimes goat) wrapped around the innards, seasoned well, and grilled on a skewer.